-As the working landscape changes, financial services firms have to offer flexibility to compete with start-ups and FinTechs for IT and Tech professionals.
+As the working landscape changes, financial services firms wanting to fill IT jobs have to offer flexibility to compete with start-ups and FinTechs for IT and Tech professionals.

 The first few months of 2019 were very quiet for contract Development recruitment, but the market has improved since.
 Part of this comes from the fact that investment banks have been driving to convert contract roles to permanent, and have an overall preference for hiring employees on a permanent basis.